4 Development

 Setting `RoxygenNote` to "7.3.2"

-You may have noticed calling document() also calls load_all(), which scans the loaded package contents for special documentation syntax before writing the NAMESPACE file (we’ll cover the NAMESPACE in the chapter on Dependencies).
+You may have noticed calling document() also calls load_all(), which scans the loaded package contents for special documentation syntax before writing the NAMESPACE file (we’ll cover the NAMESPACE in the Dependencies chapter).

 ℹ Loading sap